 Frequently Asked Questions

-Chapters build a team of dedicated student leaders who host a variety of events, seminars, conferences, or workshops that support newcomer, immigrant, and refugee students.
+An NSA chapter’s goal is to build a team of dedicated student leaders who host a variety of events, seminars, conferences, or workshops that support newcomer, immigrant, and refugee students.
 These events have the aim of providing a space safe, educating and raising awareness of campus resources and supportive initiatives for students, as well as shedding light on barriers and issues in the newcomer community.
-Newcomer Students’ Association Chapters are essential to change the newcomer culture on campus for the better!
-Once established, we encourage that the organizers and members organize and tailor the Chapter in a way that is unique to the needs of the newcomer community at their school.
+NSA chapters are essential to change the newcomer culture on campus for the better!
+Once established, we encourage that the organizers and members organize and tailor the chapter in a way that is unique to the needs of the newcomer community at their school.

 How to start an NSA chapter at your school?